 The treatment for neutropenia is simple but I do not like it anyway.
 I have a daily shot of something called neupogen.
 It needs to be kept in the fridge and sometimes it is too cold and it hearts.
 Recently we have been told that we can wait just a little bit till it becomes warmer so now it is a bit less painful.

 In any case, the main function of neupogen is to promote the creation of neutrophils.
 It makes me have a higher neutrophils count and be more protected against potential infections.
 I will never have standard levels but, at least, I will hopefully keep decent ones.
 Last but not least, it is very important to calculate the right amount of neupogen to be provided because if I get too much during long time I could suffer leukemia.

 Regarding the treatment of neutropenia, there have been major breakthroughs recently, which I also benefitted from when I got the experimental treatment with empaglifozin.

 Inflammatory bowel diseases

-Unfortunately, even if I take neupogen, I suffer infections, mostly in my intestines and stomach which make the absorption of glucose more difficult.
+Unfortunately, even if I take neupogen and empa, I may still suffer infections, mostly in my intestines and stomach which make the food absorption more difficult.
 I can have gastroenteritis, diarrhea and vomits which will make me go into severe hypoglycemia very quickly.
 If this is the case, I need to go to the Emergency Room immediately to get an IV through which I get the glucose directly in blood.
 I have faced very challenging situations in several hospitals where they were not even able to set up an IV.
 It is really scary.

 Apart from all that, since I have a compromised immune system, I can easily get any other disease.
 If this is the case we also need to be very careful since there are medicines and antibiotics that are forbidden for us.
 We have listed all of them and we are very careful about it.